Robert-van-Engelen/Forth500/manual.md

 There is a slight risk of overflowing the intermediate product when the multiplicants are large.
-If this is a potential hazard then note that this can be avoided by scaling the multiplicants instead of the result:
+If this is a potential hazard then note that this can be avoided by scaling the multiplicants instead of the result with a small loss in precision of the result:

     : 10./ 10.
 D/ ; ↲
     : *.00 10./ 2SWAP 10./ D* ; ↲